xDaryamo/puccini/README.md

 own orchestration to deploy them to your cloud environments.
 But, we encourage you to consider carefully whether this is a good idea.
 We think it's a dead end.

 The notion that a single set of normative types could be used for all the various cloud and container platforms out there is a pipe dream.
 There may be superficial similarities between them, but the devil is in the details and the amount of detail needed for integrated, scalable, cloud-native deployments keeps growing and diversifying.
 Thus every platform needs and deserves its own concepts, models, data points, and thus its own profile of interrelated TOSCA types.
-However, by bringing all these tiny-but-important implementation details into one place we can at least have a lingua franca and common tool chain for all platforms.
+However, by bringing all these tiny-but-important implementation details into one place we can at least have a lingua franca and common toolchain for all platforms.
 That's the value proposition of TOSCA and the gist of Puccini.

 ### Why Go?